30072019-sastoc/aws-cloudformation/README.md

        cloud-init-output.log - output data of script executed from commands defined in UserData Section
-	   cfn-init.log and cfn-init-cmd.log are the files generated from cfn-init process cfn-init.log - will provide command output of cfn-init process which is executed from metadata section cfn-hup.log - generated from cfn-hup process when it is configured and started
+	   cfn-init.log and cfn-init-cmd.log are the files generated from cfn-init process cfn-init.log - will provide command output of cfn-init process which is executed from metadata section cfn-hup.log - generated from cfn-hup process when it is configured and started i.e., cfn-hup helper is a daemon that detects changes in resource metadata and runs user-specified actions when a change is detected.

 	   If we poll the logs from cfn-hup.log,